Astipalea

 Astypalea1.JPG

 Not having received reports from Astipalea for some time, the Captain was delighted to hear from a Barefoot reporter who stayed on the island in September 2004 and 2006 and discovered a beach which is in the neighbourhood of the airport, in the Va bay.
-When you go to the airport entrance from Maltezana, there is an unpaved road (bad, but accessible to both cars and motorbikes) starting at the right of the airport entrance.
+When you go to the airport entrance from Maltezana, there is an unpaved road (bad, but passable to both cars and motorbikes) starting at the right of the airport entrance.
 Drive about 2 km and you arrive at Va Bay with a large golden sandy beach at the terminus of the road.

 From the chora, just as the Airport fence becomes visible there is a pull-in off the road with a bus stop sign.
 All the signs were were lying on the ground, or used as part of the fence and rusted when my reporters were there in May 2007.
 The path from here is easy to see, down to the sea.
 And slightly over a crest is this lovely little cove.
 [This description doesn't seem compatible with the previous paragraph or the photo - probably this refers to a different place, such as Plakes?]